KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Physics and chemistry that WC models should aim to represent
 -------------------------------------------------------------------------

-To predict these phenotypes, we believe that WC models should aim to represent all of the chemical reactions inside cells and all of the physical processes that influence their rates (Figure :numref:`fig_mechanisms_and_phenotypes`\ a).
+To predict these phenotypes, we believe that WC models should aim to represent all of the chemical reactions inside cells and all of the physical processes that influence their rates (:numref:`fig_mechanisms_and_phenotypes`\ a).
 Specifically, we propose that WC models aim to represent the following seven aspects of cells:

     * **Sequences:** To predict how genotype influence phenotype, including the contribution of each individual variant and gene, WC models should represent the sequence of each chromosome, RNA, and protein; the location of each feature of each chromosome such as genes, operons, promoters, and terminators; and the location of each site of each RNA and protein.